 Non-toxic nail polish wasn’t something I gave much thought to until recently.
 The idea that nail polish was potentially toxic, both to me (and to the environment when discarded), was something I really wasn’t aware of.
-When I was younger, it didn’t even cross my mind that nail polish contained chemicals, even though I have always been health-aware.
+When I was younger, it didn’t even cross my mind that nail polish contained chemicals.

 But now it’s common knowledge that conventional nail polishes contain a number of chemicals that no one should be inhaling or applying to their nails, or even worse, on children.
 I always wondered why the nail technicians wore masks and now I realise why!
 (Mainly, it’s acrylic and acetone that are known to be toxic if inhaled regularly.)

 The New York Times recently ran a piece about the growing concern over health risks in the nail polish industry.
 I think there’s still confusion about how to differentiate a non-toxic polish from a toxic one.

 And what’s the difference between 3-free or 5-free nail polish?

 So here’s my go-to guide on buying safe, non-toxic nail polish.

 Which ingredients should we avoid?